top of page

 Strategic Coordination and Community Mobilization

-Domingos dos Santos holds a degree in Marine Resources and a master's degree in Marine Sciences and Technologies, with additional training in Project Management and Marine Protected Areas.
+Domingos dos Santos holds a bachelor’s degree in Marine Resources and is a master’s student in Marine Sciences and Technologies, with additional training in Project Management and Marine Protected Areas.

-He works on the ELASMO Project as the person responsible for strategic coordination and local mobilization, playing a central role in the organization, implementation, and consolidation of the project's actions.
+He works within the ELASMO Project as the person responsible for strategic coordination and local mobilization, playing a central role in the organization, implementation, and consolidation of the project’s actions.

-With experience in team leadership, institutional coordination, and volunteer mentoring, he stands out for his ability to connect communities, partners, and organizational structures, ensuring the coherence and effectiveness of activities in different operational contexts.
+With experience in team leadership, institutional coordination, and volunteer supervision, he stands out for his ability to connect communities, partners, and organizational structures, ensuring coherence and effectiveness across activities in different operational contexts.
+His work directly contributes to strengthening the marine conservation initiatives, environmental education, and civic engagement promoted by ELASMO.

-Committed to the sustainability of marine ecosystems, Domingos believes that effective conservation depends on the informed involvement of communities and the development of solid, sustainable long-term projects.
+Committed to the sustainability of marine ecosystems, Domingos believes that effective conservation depends on informed community engagement and the development of solid, long-term sustainable projects.

 PACIENE